-Sentiment analysis is an artificial intelligence (AI) technique that helps software determine the feelings people have in social media posts and blogs.
-By analyzing the words used, AI software can tell and record what people’s sentiments are, as well as why they felt that way based on the subject matter or context.
+Sentiment analysis is an artificial intelligence (AI) technique that helps software determine how people feel in social media posts and blogs.
+By analyzing the words used, AI can tell and record what their sentiments are as well as why they felt that way based on the subject matter or context.

-This activity is called “sentiment analysis.”
-It is now used by many companies that are eager to find out how people feel about their products.
-Sentiment analysis helps them plan what they need to do to improve how consumers perceive their brand.
+Many companies eager to find out how people feel about their products now use sentiment analysis.
+The technique helps them plan what they need to do to improve how consumers perceive their brand.

 Read More about Sentiment Analysis

-Sentiment analysis relies on several natural language processing (NLP) algorithms, which we’ve listed down below.
+Sentiment analysis relies on several natural language processing (NLP) algorithms, which we listed below.

 What NLP Algorithms Are Used in Sentiment Analysis?

 1. Rule-Based Systems

 Sentiment analysis relies on rules.
 Since a system does not consider the sequence of words, it requires additional processing of expressions to determine a person’s sentiment correctly.
-An example of rule-based sentiment analysis would follow this basic process:
+Rule-based sentiment analysis follows this basic process.

 - Define two polarized words or opposites (e.g., a negative term such as “bad” and a positive one such as “good”).

 - Count the positive and negative words that appear in a given text.

-- If the positive word appears more than the negative term, the system returns a positive sentiment and vice versa.
+- If the positive word appears more than the negative one, the system returns a positive sentiment and vice versa.
 If the numbers are equal, the system will return a neutral feeling.

 2. Automatic Systems

 These systems rely on machine learning (ML) techniques.
-They determine sentiments based on the inputs fed to them.
-In this approach, the system is fed data to classify a view correctly.
+They determine sentiments based on the inputs they’re fed.
+In this approach, the system gets fed data to classify a view correctly.